section-engineering-education/engineering-education/content/articles/how-to-collect-update-and-organize-python-logs/index.md

 ### Introduction
-The built-in logging module in Python is intended to provide vital visibility into your applications with little configuration.
-This article describes how to configure Python's logging module to log all the data needed, route it to desired destinations, and consolidate logs to gain deeper insights into Python applications.
+The implicit logging module in Python is expected to furnish essential permeability to your applications with little design.
+This article portrays how to design Python's logging module to log every bit of the information required, course it to wanted objections, and solidify logs to acquire further bits of knowledge into Python applications.
-An external configuration file can also be used to configure the Python logging subsystem.
-The Python standard library contains the specifications for the logging configuration format.
+An outside setup document can likewise be utilized to arrange the Python logging subsystem.
+The Python standard library contains the particulars for the logging setup design.
-The logging library follows a modular design and is divided into four categories: loggers, handlers, filters, and formats.
+The logging library follows a secluded plan and is isolated into four classes: lumberjacks, controllers, channels, and organizations.

 ### Table of content